Corey-Code/event-scheduler/README.md

 <!-- prettier-ignore-start -->
 # Event Scheduler

 #### The Event Scheduler is a job scheduling service that allows you to create, update, and delete scheduled events via RESTful APIs.
-The scheduler supports job persistence across restarts TODO:
+The scheduler supports job persistence across restarts using Redis and MongoDB.
+The system ensures horizontal scalability by leveraging Redis locks to prevent multiple instances of the application from processing the same job simultaneously.

 ## Features: